civicrm/html-autoloader/README.md

 In both cases, there can be multiple listeners, but it is *best* to have a small number of listeners; ideally, one listener has the *map* or *index*.
 Whenever the application is updated (to add/upgrade/remove Web Components), we build a new index.

-For PHP, the application builds an instance of \Composer\Autoload\ClassLoader()` and configures a map of classes/namespaces/folders/files.
-For the browser, the `html-autoloader` provides a similar utility (`HtmlAutoloader`).
+For PHP, the application builds an instance of `\Composer\Autoload\ClassLoader()` and configures a map of classes/namespaces/folders/files.
+For the browser, the `html-autoloader` provides a similar utility (`HtmlAutoloader`) with a map of web-components/custom-elements.

 ## General Usage